Trainability of Dissipative Perceptron-Based Quantum Neural Networks

 when $O_x$ is the local operator in~\eqref{eq:localop}. \end{theorem}

-Theorem~\ref{theo2} shows that DQNNs with deep global perceptron unitaries that form $2$-designs~\cite{brandao2016local,harrow2018approximate} exhibit barren plateaus for global and local cost functions even when there are no hidden layers.
+Theorem~\ref{theo2} shows that DQNNs with deep global perceptron unitaries that form two-designs~\cite{brandao2016local,harrow2018approximate} exhibit barren plateaus for global and local cost functions.
 An immediate question that follows is whether barren plateaus still arise for shallow perceptrons, which cannot form $2$-designs on $n+1$ qubits.
 In what follows we analyze specific cases of shallow local perceptrons for which results can be obtained.

 Let us first consider the simple perceptrons of Fig.~\ref{fig:f3}(a), where $m=1$, and where $R_y$ denotes a single qubit rotation around the $y$ axis: $R_y(\theta^\nu)=e ^{-i\theta^\nu Y/2}$ (with all angles randomly initialized).
 In this case one recovers the toy model example of~\cite{cerezo2020cost}, and we know that if $O_x$ is the global operator of~\eqref{eq:globalop}, then $\Var[\partial_\nu C^G]=\frac{1}{8}\left(\frac{3}{8}\right)^{n-1}$.
 On the other hand, if $O_x$ is the local operator in~\eqref{eq:localop}, then $\Var[\partial_\nu C^L]=\frac{1}{8n^2}$.